-(A) Who May Request. - An alien (or an alien's representative) may request a discretionary stay of removal, deportation, or exclusion only if the alien's case is currently before the Board and the alien is subject to a removal, deportation, or exclusion order.
+(a) Who may request. - An alien (or an alien's representative) may request a discretionary stay of removal, deportation, or exclusion only if the alien's case is currently before the Board and the alien is subject to a removal, deportation, or exclusion order.

-(B) Timing of Request. - A request to stay removal, deportation, or exclusion may be submitted at any time during the pendency of a case before the Board.
+(b) Timing of request. - A request to stay removal, deportation, or exclusion may be submitted at any time during the pendency of a case before the Board.

-(C) Form of Request. - Requests to stay removal, deportation, or exclusion must be made in writing.
+(c) Form of request. - Requests to stay removal, deportation, or exclusion must be made in writing.
 The Board prefers that stay requests be submitted in the form of a "MOTION TO STAY REMOVAL."
-See Appendix F: Sample Cover Page.
+See Appendix F (Sample Cover Page).

-(D) Contents. - The motion should contain a complete recitation of the relevant facts and case history and indicate the current status of the case.
+(i) Contents. - The motion should contain a complete recitation of the relevant facts and case history and indicate the current status of the case.
 The motion must also contain a specific statement of the time exigencies involved.
 Motions containing vague or general statements of urgency are not persuasive.